-- 1. John 10:22 During the 400 year period between the Old and New Testaments, the Jews initiated the Feast of Dedication (also known as Hanukkah and the Festival of Lights) to commemorate the cleansing of the Temple. - 2.
-John 10:23 The colonnade (portico of Solomon) provided some shelter from the winter weather. - 3.
-John 10:24 Because the religious leaders were tired of Jesus' mysterious statements and sophisticated arguments that made them look foolish, they encircled Him and demanded that He tell them who He really was. - 4.
-John 10:25 Jesus told them that He kept on doing the works of the Father, works that testified to His identity, but they refused to believe. - 5.
-John 10:26-28 The religious leaders were not Jesus' sheep because they had not believed, but those who had believed were eternally secure in God's omnipotent hand.
+- John 10:22 During the 400 year period between the Old and New Testaments, the Jews initiated the of Dedication (also known as Hanukkah and the Festival of Lights) to commemorate the cleansing of the Temple. - John 10:23 The colonnade (portico of Solomon) provided some shelter from the weather. - John 10:24 Because the religious leaders were tired of Jesus' mysterious statements and sophisticated arguments that made them look foolish, they encircled Him and demanded that He tell them who He was. - 4.
+John 10:25 Jesus told them that He kept on doing the of the Father, works that testified to His identity, but they refused to believe. - 5.
+John 10:26-28 The religious leaders were not Jesus' because they had not believed, but those who had believed were eternally secure in God's omnipotent hand.

-- 6. John 10:29 God's power keeps believers saved.
-Understanding God's many works at salvation is a major step in understanding eternal security. - a) The believer cannot be un-indwelt by the Holy Spirit.
-1 Corinthians 3:16 - b) The believer cannot be unsealed by the Holy Spirit.
-Ephesians 1:13-14, 4:30 - c) The believer cannot be unregenerated.
-Titus 3:5 - d) The believer cannot be unbaptized.
-1 Corinthians 12:13 - e) The believer cannot be ungifted.
-Romans 11:29 - f) A believer absolutely cannot lose his salvation.
+- 6. John 10:29 God's keeps believers saved.
+Understanding God's many works at salvation is a major step in understanding eternal security. - a) The believer cannot be un-indwelt by the Holy .
+1 Corinthians 3:16 - b) The believer cannot be by the Holy Spirit.
+Ephesians 1:13-14, 4:30 - c) The believer be unregenerated.
+Titus 3:5 - d) The believer be unbaptized.
+1 Corinthians 12:13 - e) The believer cannot be .
+Romans 11:29 - f) A believer absolutely cannot his salvation.
 2 Timothy 2:19a - 7.
-John 10:30 Jesus claimed to be God by stating He and the Father are one in essence. - 8.
-John 10:31 Because the religious leaders understood Jesus' claim to deity, they sought to murder Him. - 9.
-John 10:32-33 Jesus demanded they justify their attempt to stone Him.
+John 10:30 Jesus claimed to be God by stating He and the Father are in essence. - John 10:31 Because the religious leaders understood Jesus' claim to deity, they sought to Him. - 9.
+John 10:32-33 Jesus demanded they justify their attempt to Him.
 They declared His claim to deity as their justification. - 10.
-John 10:34 Quoting from the Psalms, the Lord presented a wise argument. - 11.
-John 10:35-36 If they considered it right to call human governing authorities gods when they were human, what was wrong with Jesus' calling Himself God if He is God? - 12.
+John 10:34 Quoting from the Psalms, the Lord presented a argument. - 11.
+John 10:35-36 If they considered it right to call human governing authorities gods when they were , what was wrong with Jesus' calling Himself God if He is God? - 12.
 John 10:37-38 Jesus indicated that His works gave evidence of His oneness with the Father.
-Anyone who examined the evidence honestly had to agree with His statement that He and the Father are one.
+Anyone who examined the evidence honestly had to with His statement that He and the Father are one.
 John 10:30 - 13.
-John 10:39-40 Once again, the religious leaders tried to arrest Jesus, but He escaped the area and did not return until the Sunday He presented Himself as Israel's king. - 14.
-John 10:41-42 The agrist tense of the Greek word PISTEUO, meaning to believe, indicates a one-time decision to simply trust Christ for salvation.
+John 10:39-40 Once again, the religious leaders tried to arrest Jesus, but He escaped the area and did not return until the Sunday He presented Himself as Israel's . - 14.
+John 10:41-42 The aorist tense of the Greek word PISTEUO, meaning to believe, indicates a one-time decision to simply Christ for salvation.